-In a candid recent interview with A Current Affair (can be seen in part below) she describes the pain of her life post-swimming, including suicide attempts, but now feels she has finally reached the point where she has to publically ask for help – one week away from being kicked out of her home.
+In a candid recent interview with A Current Affair she described the pain of her life post-swimming, including suicide attempts, but now feels she has finally reached the point where she has to publicly ask for help – one week away from being kicked out of her home.

 Tracey’s predicament is yet another example of an ex-athlete having to reach absolute rock bottom before finally asking for help.
 The athlete culture of “sucking it up” and hiding issues whilst “trying to be strong” can be extremely damaging.
 Tracey has been forthcoming about her issues in the past including her biography Treading Water: My Life In And Out Of The Pool and so is probably ahead of the curve in terms of confronting her issues compared to many other athletes out there.
 This makes her current disclosure all the more alarming from an athlete mindset point of view.